 “Any type of design is the message to the consumer.
 With this type of communication, it needs to be read correctly while also having an aesthetic look.” — Lesia Loik, Pixetic Graphic Designer.

 Graphic design influences the decisions we make as consumers.
 It builds our perception of the environment and shapes the way we engage with our environment and therefore has an impact on how we experience our world.

 Moreover, graphic design influences our brand loyalty.
 The visual language, images, colors are picked in such a way to reach a specific demographic and achieve a certain goal.
 The graphic design assets are always carefully crafted and placed in the strategic plaices and have both conscious and subconscious effects on us.

-With the evolution of graphic design and with it becoming an omnipresent form of visual communication it was inevitable that it will fall under an unrestrained storm of globalization and will take its place in the international arena.
+With the evolution of graphic design and with it becoming one of the omnipresent types of visual communication it was inevitable that it will fall under an unrestrained storm of globalization and will take its place in the international arena.
 International organizations started to use graphic design to become recognizable worldwide.
 Take as an example the classic UN logo created in 1945.
 It is still as recognizable as it was 80 years ago.

 The lesson we can take from international organization branding is their ability to appeal to a wide variety of cultures and demographics.
 If you have a company that operates internationally, creating a brand image that is well perceived globally can be a challenge.
 The user-centered approach here is key as well.
 You must put yourself in the shoes of your target audience and include these factors when it comes to creating international graphic design assets:

 Brand identity is a company’s personality: it conveys its values, ideas, and its essence in general.
 Graphic design is the basis for corporate or brand identity’s visual representation.
 Every element of it is crucial and will stick with people’s perception of your organization.
 Therefore, great graphic design equals a memorable brand identity.
 There are several essential elements of brand graphic design: